Yes it is heart month and of course chocolates are good for the heart!!

 Any person may join USCS and Scottish Country & Ceilidh Dancers are encouraged to show their support by doing so.
 If any USCS member would like to be more involved, then, Darryl Carracher, the Manager at the Centre, will be pleased to give you further information.
 We have just finished replacing the roof which was a major expense.
 We have also just finishing painting and sprucing up the main hall and hope you all like what we have done.
 Upgrades to the Centre are also being considered so it is particularly appropriate that dancers join USCS.
 No final decisions on these upgrades will be made before Members of USCS are fully informed.

-As noted above a number of proposals regarding the future of the Centre (the building) were presented at the A.G.M. and these will be discussed by each Member Society/Association and will be discussed at a Special meeting of the United Scottish Societies Auditorium Ltd. on Wednesday, February 25, 2015.
+As noted above a number of proposals regarding the future of the Centre (the building) were presented at the A.G.M. and these will be discussed by each Member Society/Association and will be discussed at future meetings of the U.S.C.S.

-The next Ceilidh Dance is on Friday, February 27th, 2015.
+The next Ceilidh Dance is THIS Friday, February 6th, 2015.
 I have tried an experiment and registered with Meetup and more than 20 people have now “joined” and many say they will come to the Ceilidh dance.

 Michelle has very kindly made up a Facebook event page for the Ceilidh but you need to “Search for Vancouver Ceilidh on Facebook and “Like” us to receive updates on upcoming Ceilidhs and other events”.
 Then, if you “Like” the Vancouver Ceilidh FB page (do as described above), you too will receive updates AND be able to share those updates and events on your personal Facebook page to your friends and ask that they “Like” and “Share”, etc. Ceilidh Dances are great ways to celebrate birthdays, anniversaries etc. Invite all your friends to come and join you at the Ceilidh.
 You are welcome to bring your own cake and we’ll even sing for you!!